 In the same way that you need to store your clothes and belongings in wardrobes, cupboards and drawers, your website also needs to be stored somewhere.
 In the case of a website, it's stored on a server.
 This means that when somebody is looking for your website, it can be found.

-You are more than welcome to provide your own hosting if you prefer to, and are happy maintaining security, back ups and speed yourself.
+You are more than welcome to provide your own hosting if you prefer to, and are happy to purchase your own premium plugins and maintain security, back ups and speed yourself.